-If you haven’t yet please go read my last post.
-So you’ll know how we ended up in Bonfire, Georgia.
+Hey friends.
+If you read my last post then you’ll know that we ended up in Georgia in a town called Bonfire.
 Picking up from there…

 The second day of our trip, we got up early packed up our belongs and went to Museum of Aviation located in Warner Robins, Georgia.